poing/JS2PySecrets/README.md

 **`Node`** is **required**.

-To use this project in it's current state **and for testing**, `Node` is required on the system.  `Node` will always be required for testing.
+To use this project in it's current state **and for testing**, `Node` is required on the system.  `Node` is always required for testing.
 It's used to run the `JavaScript` in the local environment.

 ## Examples